randyfasion/Note-Taker/README.md

 ## Your Task

-In this assignment I modified starter code to create an application called Note Taker that can be used to write and save notes.
-This application will use an Express.js back end and will save and retrieve note data from a JSON file.
+As a small business owner, I want to be able to write and save notes so that I can organize my thoughts and keep track of tasks I need to complete.
+This application uses an Express.js back end and will save and retrieve note data from a JSON file.

-The application’s front end had already been created.
-Our task was to build the back end, connect the two, and then deploy the entire application to Heroku.
+The entire application is to Heroku.

 Deployed Application: